SamNgigi/grind_ds/grind_ds.md

 4. How do you interpret confidence intervals? #easyDS100
 > [!Success]
 >
-> A confidence inteval is interpreted as a range of values within which we are a certain level of "confident" that the true population parameter (like the mean) lies, based on the data from the sample
+> A confidence inteval is interpreted as a range of values within which we are a certain level of "confident" that the true population parameter (like the mean) lies, based on the data from the sample;
 > essentially, if we were to repeate the sampling process many times the calculated confidence intervals would capture the true population parameter a specified % of the time
 >
 >